ajermakovics/eclipse-jmockit/README.md

 - Reports warnings as-you-type if mocking API is not used correctly
 	* No corresponding real method for mocked method
-	* Mock method is private
+	* Mock method calling itself but is not marked as 'reentrant'
+	* `MockUp` used with interface but missing `getMockInstance()` call
 	* Mock method missing `@Mock` annotation
-	* `MockUp` used with interface but missing `getMockInstance()` call
 	* ...

 Installation
 --
-Copy the [plugin jar](https://github.com/downloads/ajermakovics/eclipse-jmockit-assist/eclipse-jmockit-assist_0.1.0.jar) to `eclipse/dropins` folder.
+Copy the [plugin jar](https://github.com/downloads/ajermakovics/eclipse-jmockit-assist/eclipse-jmockit-assist_0.1.1.jar) to `eclipse/dropins` folder.
 Restart Eclipse.

 There is no update site yet.